Since 2004, the

 Maintaining Funding for the State’s Trauma Care Network

-Texas has nearly 290 designated life-saving trauma care facilities that provide care when and where it is needed in the event of a car accident, mass casualty event or other type of trauma incident.
+Texas has 283 designated life-saving trauma care facilities that provide care when and where it is needed in the event of a car accident, mass casualty event or other type of trauma incident.
 In these cases, time is the enemy and having a qualified trauma facility nearby can mean the difference between life and death.

 Ensuring that the state’s trauma care network can continue to meet the needs of a rapidly growing population requires adequate funding.